-Since civil war erupted in Syria in 2011, it has quickly become the top source country of refugees with 5 million registered refugees as of April 2017.
-With the backdrop of this global refugee crisis, JICUF, in partnership with ICU, Japan Association for Refugees (JAR) and Jusoor, established the Syrian Scholars Initiative (SSI).
-SSI aims to support six Syrian refugee youths currently residing in Turkey for their entire undergraduate education at ICU over a seven year period (2018-2025).
+Since civil war erupted in Syria in 2011, it has quickly become the top source country of refugees with 6.7 million registered refugees as of December 2018.
+With the backdrop of this global refugee crisis, JICUF, in partnership with ICU and Japan Association for Refugees (JAR), established the Syrian Scholars Initiative (SSI).
+SSI aims to support Syrian refugee youths currently residing in Turkey for their entire undergraduate education at ICU.
 SSI will cover tuition, housing and living expenses.
 We aim to provide comprehensive support for the students, including academic, legal and psychological support.
-In September 2018, we hope to welcome the first cohort of two Syrian scholars to ICU.
+Our first two scholars matriculated at ICU in September 2018, and two more in September 2019.

 However, providing scholarships for subsequent cohorts depends largely on our ability to raise additional funds.
 We ask for your support to help provide higher education opportunities to additional youths whose lives have been affected by war.